alyxq/Remaining-Balance-Netsuite/README.md

 calculateTotal();  // undefined
 ```
+Certain API's require a record ID to iniate -- this means the a record  would have to have been created to function properlly.
-This function requires a record ID and will throw errors if null values are not handled.
+If the user context is "create" and null values are not checked the script will error:
 ```js
 function calculateTotal(){
 	var record = nlapiLoadRecord(nlapiGetRecordType(), nlapiGetRecordId());